hopr-framework/hopr/docs/documentation/developerguide/appimage.md

     ./linuxdeploy-x86_64.AppImage --appdir AppDir --output appimage --desktop-file=../hopr.desktop

-If an error is encountered, see the Section {ref}`developerguide/appimage:Troubleshooting` section for a possible solution.
+If an error is encountered, see the Section {ref}`developerguide/appimage:Troubleshooting` for a possible solution.
 The executable should be created in the top-level directory, e.g.,

     hopr-2de94ad-x86_64.AppImage